lyledodgegh/shrinkyourslides/README.md

 If you have a really big pptx, you can also unzip it, and look at the ppt/media folder for the culprit large image, etc.

+DO NOT run this while you're editing your PowerPoint, wait until you're ready to send it out.
+Otherwise you'll lose layouts you might need.

 ## The Macro Code

     Sub CleanupDesigns()